 A teacher or a board of management affected by an inspection may seek a review of the inspection using the procedures outlined in the “Procedures for Review of Inspections on Schools and Teachers under Section 13(9) of the Education Act,1998”.

-Section 21 of the Education Act 1998 requires schools to develop a school plan stating the school’s objectives regarding access and participation, and the measures proposed by the school to achieve these objectives.
-The Act obliges boards of management to regularly review and update the school plan.
+Section 21 of the Education Act 1998 requires schools to develop a school plan, stating the school’s objectives regarding access and participation, and the measures proposed by the school to achieve these objectives.

 School self-evaluation is defined in Circular 0040/2016 as a further development of school planning.
 Circular 0040/2016 sets out the requirements on schools for the second cycle of school self-evaluation.